-Today’s prayer walk was unusually poignant as we gathered at the site of the murder of one of our own, Pastor Jamie Daniels.
+Today’s prayer walk was unusually poignant as we gathered at the site of the murder of a fellow minister, Pastor Jamie Daniels.
 View the video report.
 Please join us in praying for the end of violence in Durham.

 The 2016 observance of the National Day of Prayer was held Thursday, May 5, 12:00 noon to 12:50 PM downtown at The Durham Convention Center.
 Originally scheduled to be outdoors on the plaza the crowd moved inside when it began to rain, filling one of the convention center meeting rooms and overflowing out into the hallway.
 Segments of prayer were initiated by ministers and community members with everyone gathering in small groups to pray together.
 The presence of God was powerful.

 DMIP will host this event again the first Thursday in May in 2017.
 Please put it on your calendar now and plan to participate!

 A group of over a hundred people gathered and prayed through downtown Durham.
 DMIP representatives participated along with people from many churches and organizations.
 We want to thank our friends at One Love Ministries for organizing this prayer walk.
 May God bless Durham.

 Themed “If My People,” this celebration got 2016 started off right!
 With hundreds of people from more than 35 congregations coming together from different denominations and cultures, we were blessed to stand as a united community under the common cause of seeing Durham transformed by the power of Jesus Christ.
 You can visit us on Facebook to learn more.
 We’d love to have you join us any Tuesday morning for prayer or at one of our future events.
 For more information call 919-471-0220.